mvanholsteijn/create-stackato-on-aws/README.md

 dockerpaas
 ==========
-a private PaaS using Docker based upon CloudFoundy and Stackato
+a script to create a high available  private PaaS using Docker based upon Stackato and Amazon AwS.
+Stackato is a distribution of OpenSource CloudFoundry by ActiveState.

 Prerequisites
 --------------